SOP vs Policy vs Procedure vs Process: What are the Key Differences?

 Mike Bandar

-Moreover, once you get to know the purpose of each document, the business environment becomes more regulated.
-So, if you are perplexed about SOP vs policy vs procedure vs process, we’ve got you covered.
-Let's discuss each of them in detail!
+So, if you are unsure about your SOPs vs Procedures or your Policies vs Processes, we’ve got you covered.
+Let's discuss each of them in detail.

-Looking at SOP vs policy, procedure vs process, the SOP, also known as Standard Operating Procedure, is a step-by-step guide compiled by the organization that helps employees to carry out routine operations.
-You can consider it as a guideline to perform repetitive organizational tasks efficiently.
+An SOP, also known as Standard Operating Procedure, is a step-by-step guide compiled by the organization that helps employees to carry out business operations and tasks.
+You can consider it as a guideline to perform repetitive organizational activities efficiently.
 An SOP resembles a procedure, as both share structural similarities.

 However, the purpose of an SOP is to ensure that employees don't make any mistakes while performing daily tasks and the business gets consistent output.
 For instance, if you work in a manufacturing industry, your SOP will have guidelines about the activities your team must perform to make a product.